 We inflated the dinghy and the duo rowed ashore to Praia da Rocha.
-I stayed aboard with the skipper to enjoy the peace and quiet and set about making a curry.
+I stayed aboard with the skipper to enjoy the peace and quiet and set about making a curry for dinner.

 The evening was pleasant and relaxed at anchor with the wake of the outgoing fishing boats lapping gently at our hull while sharing a curry in the warm glow of the saloon followed by a tranquil and restful night.